nickjang/spaced-repetition-api/README.md

 # Spaced Repetition

-An application for learning french words using spaced repetition as the quizzing method.
+An application for learning French words using spaced repetition as the quizzing method.
 Implements a linked list and sorting algorithm.

 This application was written using React, Node.js, PostgreSQL.